sst/guide/_chapters/cross-stack-references-in-serverless.md

 ---
 layout: post
 title: Cross-Stack References in Serverless
-description:
+description: AWS CloudFormation allows us to link multiple Serverless services using cross-stack references.
+To create a cross-stack reference, export a value using the "Export:" option in CloudFormation or CfnOutput construct in CDK.
+To import it in your serverless.yml, use "Fn::ImportValue".
 date: 2018-04-02 13:00:00
 ref: cross-stack-references-in-serverless
 comments_id: cross-stack-references-in-serverless/405
 ---

-In the previous chapter we looked at the [most common patterns for organizing your Serverless applications]({% link _chapters/organizing-serverless-projects.md %}).
+In the previous chapter we looked at [some of the most common patterns for organizing your Serverless applications]({% link _chapters/organizing-serverless-projects.md %}).
 Now let's look at how to work with multiple services in your Serverless application.

 You might recall that a Serverless service is where a single `serverless.yml` is used to define the project.
 And the `serverless.yml` file is converted into a [CloudFormation template](https://aws.amazon.com/cloudformation/aws-cloudformation-templates/) using Serverless Framework.
 This means that in the case of multiple services you might need to reference a resource that is available in a different service.